mennthor/dotfiles/osx/osx.md

 - Advanced
 	+ Show all filename extensions
 	+ Search current folder
-- In folder: Right Click and View Options
+- In folder: Set to list view, sort by kind.
+Then right click and View Options
 	+ Text size 11
 	+ Show columns Size and Kind
 	+ Untick: Show icon preview